carsonpadawon/vmc-field-team.github.io/labs/v2/srm-lab.md

 1. Click *ADD NAT RULE*
 2. Enter *To Jump Host* in the *Name* field
-3. Enter the noted Public IP in the *Public IP* field
+3. Enter the noted Public IP in the *Public IP* field (it should be pre-populated)
-4. Enter the noted IP Address for your Jump Host VM in the *Internal IP* field
+4. Enter the noted internal IP Address for your Jump Host VM in the *Internal IP* field
 5. Click *SAVE*

 ### Create a Compute Gateway FW Rules to allow RDP to the Jump Host VM